0x646e78/ansible-role-ossec-local/README.md

 ansible-role-ossec-server
 =========================

-Ansible for to install and configure an OSSEC IDS Server
+Ansible role to install and configure an OSSEC IDS Server

 Credits
 -------